A FEATURE DOCUMENTARY

 COMING IN 2026

-Now, the artists it cast aside are taking back their stories
+Now, the artists THE INDUSTRY cast aside are taking back their stories

 “I never got a chance to come back in christian music and tell the real story of what happened.”